Jeffinho: Lyon

 On 31 January 2023, Jeffinho joined Ligue 1 club Lyon for a fee of €10 million, signing a contract until June 2027 with the French club.

 On 28 February 2023, for his first start with Lyon, he scored his first goal, during a quarter-final of the Coupe de France against Grenoble.

 On 3 June 2023, Jeffinho scored his first Ligue 1 goal in a game against Nice.

 Return to Botafogo

 On 5 January 2024, Lyon sent Jeffinho back to Botafogo on loan until the end of 2024.
 On 31 December 2024, his move to Botafogo was made permanent for a reported transfer fee of €5.3 million.

+Loan to China

+On 12 January 2026, as reports emerged that Jeffinho was considered surplus to requirements to Botafogo ahead of the 2026 season, he was sent on loan to Chinese Super League club Liaoning Tieren until the end of the campaign.